LiorSinai/liorsinai.github.io/_posts/2020-06-26-scramble-puzzle.md

 [scramble_algorithm]: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.953.6583&rep=rep1&type=pdf

 [^1]: At first, I thought this was a mistake.
-However after failing to find solutions for several other puzzles on that <a href="https://www.scramblesquares.com">website</a>, I think this was delibrate.
+However after failing to find solutions for several other puzzles on that <a href="https://www.scramblesquares.com">website</a>, I think this was deliberate.
 This is a crude form of copyright protection -  it prevents you from copying the puzzles (from this website at least).
 [^2]: The original paper does not describe the abstract functions at all.